FluentZap/Fiefdom/README.md

 ### Dawn of a new Fiefdom <img src="https://imgur.com/ffnClEF.png">

->Each player starts in his own Fiefdom and several plots of land to build upon.
+>Each player starts in his own Fiefdom with several plots of land to build upon.
 <hr>

 ### Build new structure<img src="https://imgur.com/pw61O0H.png">